PicoCreator/2nd-brain/A - TechTalkCTO/P - Introducing Series/Factory Building Games/Introducing Factory Building Games - and how it makes you a better programmer.md

 ## Sounds good, how can I get started?

-You can find the full list of FBG games here
+You can find the full list of FBG games at : https://github.com/PicoCreator/awesome-list-factory-building-games

 > If you find yourself struggling with a particular game, don’t be afraid to reach out for help, or search for online guides.
 There are plenty of online resources (including forums and walkthroughs) that can assist you.
 In addition, many factory building games have tutorial levels that can teach you the basics.